SAP-samples/teched2023-DA264/exercises/ex2/README.md

 6. 👉 Keep the Projection columns unchanged

-7. 👉 Finalyse the view by giving a name, semantic type and expose for consumption
+7. 👉 Finalise the view by giving a name, semantic type and expose for consumption

     - Business Name: *Product_Sales_Country_Discount*
     - Technical Name: *Product_Sales_Country_Discount*